Sylva Macharová

 Sylva Macharová (23 June 1893 – 19 January 1968) was a Czech nurse who was one of the first trained nurses in Prague.
 She headed the first nursing school in the country between 1923 and 1931.
 She was one of the inaugural recipients of the Florence Nightingale Medal.
 After a break to raise her family, Macharová returned to nursing after World War II, working at a military hospital until 1949.
-Thereafter, she was appointed Head of the Rehabilitation Department in the clinic of Professor Jirásek.
+Thereafter, she was appointed Head of the Rehabilitation Department in the clinic headed by Professor Arnold Jirásek.

 Early life

 Sylva Macharová was born on 23 June 1893 in Vienna, which was part of the Austro-Hungarian Empire at that time.
 Her father was the Czech poet Josef Svatopluk Machar, who at the time of her birth was working as a bank clerk.
 After attending the Lyceum in Hradec Králové for her secondary schooling, Macharová enrolled in 1913 in the Rudolfinerhaus Hospital School of Nursing in Vienna.
 She graduated in 1915 and went to Prague, becoming one of the first licensed nurses of the city.